 Far Out: The Real Space Odyssey

-If you’re like us and have a NASA image of the day fetish, or simply like to gawk at the magnificence of the universe, you’ll love journalist and filmmaker Michael Benson’s Far Out: A Space-Time Chronicle — easily one of the best books of last year in both science and photography.
+Those of us transfixed by NASA’s astronomy photo of the day and in the habit of otherwise gawking at the magnificence of the universe would be enthralled by journalist and filmmaker Michael Benson‘s Far Out: A Space-Time Chronicle — a masterwork of science and photography.
 In this fascinating and viscerally gripping anthology, Benson curates hundreds of remarkable images from observatories around the world and in space, telling the story of time and space in a way that intrigues, illuminates, and inspires.

 The book has a mix of images from a number of different observatories.